How to apply

 - Attend an interview

-If you’ve submitted a strong application, we’ll invite you to attend a face-to-face interview at UTS.
+If you’ve submitted a strong application, we’ll invite you to attend an interview with industry and UTS representatives.

 The interview is all about showing us who you are.
 You’ll need to demonstrate that you’re highly motivated and have what it takes to progress to a senior management career.